gh640/SublimeUrlConverter/README.md

 # SublimeUrlConverter

 A Sublime Text 3 Package which converts raw urls to html/markdown links.
-Edit

 HTML: